 - Configure your landscaping for shade so that your earth doesn’t dry out too rapidly and also for wildlife to shelter under on sunny days.

 - Try composting.
 This makes use of your old, household waste as well as putting much-needed nutrients back into the soil.
 Using compost is also good for your plants.
-According to the University of Illinois Extension, compost helps to control diseases and insects too!
+Compost helps to control diseases and insects too!

 - Always reuse and recycle everything that you possibly can.
 Eco-landscaping is all about recycling, and trying to keep your carbon footprint as minimal as possible.